visit-dav/visit/src/doc/tutorials/Scripting.rst

 .. toctree::
        :maxdepth: 2

-This section describes the VisIt_ Command-line Interface (CLI).
+This section describes the VisIt_ Command Line Interface (CLI).

-Command-line interface overview
+Command Line interface overview
 -------------------------------

-VisIt_ includes a rich a command-line interface that is based on Python 2.7.
+VisIt_ includes a rich a command line interface that is based on Python 2.7.

 There are several ways to use the *CLI*: